CyberEyeResearchLabs/lorawan-stack/doc/content/guides/devices/things_uno/_index.md

 Click on **Create Device** to add the device.

-You will be redirected to the newly registered device, where you can find the generated **Keys**, which we will need in the further steps.
+You will be redirected to the newly registered device, where you can find the generated keys under the &quot;Session Information&quot; section, which we will need in the further steps.

 {{< figure src="003_adding_device.png" alt="Device overview page" >}}